 Housing options Encourage a diversity of new housing options.
 1 Infill development incentives Create incentives for the development of affordable, sustainable, infill housing projects, as alternatives to "greenfield" development.
 2 Historic districts Support the creation of historic overlay districts.
 2 Preservation easements Assist with education regarding Preservation Easements.
 2 Placemaking Engage in Placemaking activities that support neighborhoods.
-1 Economic Development Chapter 5 See Chapter 5 for information Transportation Chapter 6 Street Design Guidelines Continue to use and refine design guidelines for all the major types of roadways within the city (including specifications for configuration of travel lanes, reduction in lane width and lanes wherever feasible, incorporation of on-street parking, and the enhancement of existing intersection signals and controls).
-2 Snow Management Re-evaluate snow management procedures, to include hosting an annual Snow Summit, performing cost analysis for center-push vs side Urban transit service Improve transit service in the City, by: 1) Staying involved with the planning process outlined for the creation of a MarqTran Human Service Coordination Plan ; 2) focusing on public transportation and mobility management in community planning, decision-making and marketing; 3) by facilitating partnerships between institutions that utilize transit services, to creatively employ underutilized transit resources throughout the community.
-1 Raise and move Lakeshore Blvd.
+1 Economic Development Chapter 5 See Chapter 5 for details Transportation Chapter 6 Street Design Guidelines Continue to use and refine design guidelines for all the major types of roadways within the city (including specifications for configuration of travel lanes, reduction in lane width and lanes wherever feasible, incorporation of on-street parking, and the enhancement of existing intersection signals and controls).
+2 Snow Management Re-evaluate snow management procedures, to include hosting an annual Snow Summit, performing cost analysis for center-push vs side push plowing and snow removal activities, reevaluating the ordinance requiring sidewalk snow removal, and consideration for the creative use of removed snow.
+2 Raise and move Lakeshore Blvd.
 Raise Lakeshore Boulevard and move it inland, and armor the shore to protect the road, as outlined in the Lakeshore Boulevard and Lake Superior Restoration Project final recommendations that were completed in early 2014.
-1 Kaye-Fair connection Extend Kaye Avenue to connect with Fair Avenue, as a partnership of NMU and the City.
-2
+1 Kaye-Fair connection Extend Kaye Avenue to connect with Fair Avenue.
+2 Division St. extension Extend Division St. - The extension of Division St. west into Marquette Township would provide a future east-west connection between jurisdictions.
+3 Truck routes Specific truck routes should be designated to route traffic along the major collectors, such as Wright St. and McClellan Ave., rather than through residential areas.
+1 Walkability improvements Continue improving walkability Upgrade intersection facilities (crosswalks, curb ramps, walk signals), add sidewalks, and expand bicycle facilities.
+1